q09sssisiwjb/New-gpt/replit.md

 ## Recent Changes

 ### October 18, 2025
+- **Custom API Key Support**: Users can now use their own OpenRouter API keys
+  - **Custom Model Dialog**: Interactive dialog to enter and manage personal API keys
+  - **Visual Feedback**: "Active" indicator in model selector when custom key is set
+  - **Secure Storage**: API keys stored only in browser localStorage, never sent to our servers
+  - **Reactive Updates**: Automatic UI updates when keys are added/removed via custom events
+  - **Custom Model Selection**: Optional custom model ID field for accessing any OpenRouter model
+  - **Privacy-First**: Keys used only for direct OpenRouter API calls from the browser
+  - By default, uses the application's OpenRouter API key for free models
 - **Automatic Chat Title Generation**: AI-powered auto-titling feature (ChatGPT-style)
   - Automatically generates concise titles (5-7 words) from the first user message
   - Uses Mistral Small 3.1 free model via `/api/generate-title` endpoint